-- 1.2.1 Technical training courses or qualified internal training programs must have been received within the 5 years previous to the application date.
-Training received outside of the 5 years will not be considered. - 1.2.2 Court Testimony Training (Effective April 1, 2017).
-The components of the qualifying training for the court testimony will be the following: - 1.2.2.1 Applicants must attend 16 hours of qualifying court testimony training.
+- 1.2.1 All hours claimed must be approved by the Latent Print Certification Board prior to application.
+The Latent Print Certification Board maintains a list of 'LPCB Approved Courses' available on the IAI website.
+If a course does not appear on this list, a course syllabus - to include a course overview and a course schedule showing a break-down of how the course hours are assigned to each topic - must be submitted to the Latent Print Certification Board for review prior to application. - 1.2.2 Technical training courses or qualified internal training programs must have been received within the 5 years previous to the application date.
+Training received outside of the 5 years will not be considered. - 1.2.2.1 Training hours will not be considered for courses where the applicant was an instructor.
+The applicant must have been a student for any course to be claimed for initial certification. - 1.2.3 Court Testimony Training (Effective April 1, 2017).
+The components of the qualifying training for the court testimony will be the following: - 1.2.3.1 Applicants must attend 16 hours of qualifying court testimony training.
 This training may be either internally developed by the agency/company they are working with or from an external entity.
-This training will be in addition to the 160 hours of technical training (1.2.1) - 1.2.2.2 The applicant must participate in a moot court which can be either developed internally (i.e. by the agency/company) or from a reliable external source (i.e. local IAI division or representatives, training provider). - 1.2.2.3 Upon successful completion of the required training and moot court activities from this section, the applicant's supervisor or someone with signing authority from the agency/company they are employed with, will provide a written documentation that the applicant has been deemed competent to represent their agency/company in legal proceedings. - 1.2.2.4 This written documentation will be uploaded and attached to the applicant's eCert application in the "Education/Training" field.
+This training will be in addition to the 160 hours of technical training (1.2.1) - 1.2.3.2 The applicant must participate in a moot court which can be either developed internally (i.e. by the agency/company) or from a reliable external source (i.e. local IAI division or representatives, training provider). - 1.2.3.3 Upon successful completion of the required training and moot court activities from this section, the applicant's supervisor or someone with signing authority from the agency/company they are employed with, will provide a written documentation that the applicant has been deemed competent to represent their agency/company in legal proceedings. - 1.2.3.4 This written documentation will be uploaded and attached to the applicant's eCert application in the "Education/Training" field.